-Our compliance team (CU Works Compliance) was kind enough to put together this article for our blog readership after attending the 2018 BSA Coalition meeting last June.
+Our compliance team was kind enough to put together this article for our blog readership after attending the 2018 BSA Coalition meeting last June.
 Part of our outsourced compliance services are monthly newsletter updates, where our compliance team analyzes new information and summarizes what is going on in the compliance world - so you don't have to!

 Below is a sample of what our compliance clients enjoy every month.
 Interested?
 Contact us at email@example.com to learn more about monthly compliance alerts.